Possilpark: Present day

 Within fifteen years of the closing of the Saracen foundry, Possil had become the hub of the Glasgow heroin trade, and was to remain so during the 1980s.
 Large portions of the Possil have been destroyed, many of the old tenements being flattened and the residents forced to move to other areas.
 Saracen Street remains the main shopping area, but the whole area has been undergoing mass redevelopment since the late 1990s, which has seen many new houses being built.
 More and more small local businesses are appearing in Saracen Street as well.
 A sports centre (Millennium Centre) was constructed to highlight the rebirth of Possil, but has since closed down and been demolished.
-However, the area is improving with better standards in the community, and a Strathclyde Police crackdown on the overflowing drug wars and usage, though this has latterly been threatened by nationwide budget cuts.

 Following the lead of his friend Sir Tom Hunter, in April 2008, English real estate tycoon Nick Leslau spent 10 days in Possilpark filming Channel 4's The Secret Millionaire, eventually giving away £225,000 to projects including Possobilities, formerly known as The Disability Community.

-In 2012, the 'Scottish Index of Multiple Deprivation' analysis by the Scottish Government identified Possilpark and Keppochhill as the 2nd and 3rd most deprived areas in Scotland.
+In 2012, the "Scottish Index of Multiple Deprivation" analysis by the Scottish Government identified Possilpark and Keppochhill as the 2nd and 3rd most deprived areas in Scotland.